Katherine Ara ACR

 She graduated from Southampton University in 1985 with a BSc. in Biochemistry and Physiology before studying for a one year ‘Works of Art’ postgraduate diploma at Sotheby’s.
 She undertook her primary training in paintings conservation at Newcastle , receiving an MA in the Conservation of Fine Art, before working for a postgraduate diploma in the Conservation of Easel Paintings at the Hamilton Kerr Institute, Cambridge.

 Katherine has published and spoken on materials and techniques of painting and restoration.
-She is an accredited member of ICON, an AIC Professional Associate, a fellow of the IIC and the BAPCR, and a contributing member of INCCA.
+She is an accredited member of ICON, a fellow of the AIC, the BAPCR and the IIC, and a contributing member of INCCA.

 Diploma in the Conservation of Easel Paintings - Hamilton Kerr Institute, University of Cambridge

 MA in the Conservation of Fine Art - Newcastle Polytechnic

 Diploma, Works of Art course - Sotheby's Institute

 BSc.
 Hons, Biochemistry and Physiology - Southampton University

 Director, Paintings Conservator-Restorer - Own private practice

 Assistant Paintings Conservator - National Museums & Galleries on Merseyside (Walker Art Gallery)

 Getty Conservation Intern - Tate Gallery, supervised by Anna Southall